Annual Planning for 2025 is Here. Are You Prepared?

 Why is annual planning important?

-An annual plan gives Finance a sense of direction for the upcoming year.
+An annual plan gives Finance a sense of financial and operational direction and expectations for the upcoming year.
 It also informs the overarching actions the entire organization needs to take to meet its goals.

 Your planning efforts drive next year’s investments and focus.
 It also guides hiring decisions, influences market targeting, and directs product direction.

 A benefit of effective annual planning is that it can help you identify organizational gaps.
-This means you can constantly innovate and improve your company’s process — and this practice will likely keep you ahead of the competition.
+This means you can constantly innovate and improve how teams across your company execute — and this practice will likely keep you ahead of the competition as you consistently work towards common goals as an organization.

 It’s tough to nail down the most crucial process Finance does all year.
 If we had to choose, we’d probably say it’s annual planning.